 Sonographers are an integral part of the interdisciplinary health care team and are in high demand across the country and internationally.
 Sonographic images are used by physicians to diagnose and treat various diseases and conditions.

-The 24-month full time program will prepare students to become competent in producing high quality images of multiple body parts and systems including the heart, abdomen, pelvis, blood vessels and obstetrics/Gynecologic.
+The accredited 24-month full time program will prepare students to become competent in producing high quality images of multiple body parts and systems including the heart, abdomen, pelvis, blood vessels and obstetrics/Gynecologic.

 Training is a combination of classes at the College of New Caledonia’s Prince George campus as well as hands on learning in a variety of hospitals and clinics.
 The CNC curriculum is mapped to the Sonography Canada National Competency Profile.

 Upon graduating from CNC’s Diagnostic Medical Sonography program, students will be qualified to work in a variety of health care settings.
 Once accredited status is granted, students will be able to write the Sonography Canada credentialing examinations for Generalist and Cardiac Sonography streams to become qualified registered sonographers.